ytiurin/inlinescriptloader/README.md

 ## Configuration

-To configure loader, you should pass arguments to the loader constructor function.
+To configure loader, you should pass arguments to the it's constructor function.
 ```javascript
 !function(){/*INLINE SCRIPT LOADER CODE*/}
 (path[[, options], scriptsLoadedHandler]);